1. General Statement of Policy

 “The University requires you to state whether you have a relevant criminal conviction.
-Please tick either the ‘Yes’ or ‘No’ box.
+Please tick the ‘Yes’ box if you have a relevant criminal conviction you need to declare or leave the box blank if you do not.
 If you tick ‘Yes’ you may be required to provide details of any convictions.”

 A statement should be included in all University application forms to the effect:

 “I confirm that, to the best of my knowledge, the information given in this form is correct and complete”.

 “Failure to disclose a criminal conviction on each application to the University may affect either acceptance on to a programme or continuation of studies on it”.